Does moisturising baby skin prevent eczema or food allergies?

 We searched for studies of different types of skin care for healthy babies (aged up to one year) with no previous food allergy, eczema, or other skin condition.

-Search date: we included evidence published up to July 2020.
+Search date: we incorporated evidence published up to July 2021.

 We were interested in studies that reported: